anandy07/movie-recommendation-System/README.md

 🎬 Movie Recommendation System

-This is a Movie Recommendation System built using Streamlit, Python, and The Movie Database (TMDb) API.
-It suggests 5 similar movies based on the one you select from a dropdown.
+This is a Movie Recommendation System built using Python, Streamlit, Jupyter Notebook, and The Movie Database (TMDb) API.
+It recommends 5 similar movies based on the selected movie and displays their posters.

 🚀 Features
-Pick any movie from the list and get 5 similar movie recommendations.
+Select a movie and get 5 similar movie suggestions.

-Uses cosine similarity for recommendations.
+Uses cosine similarity based on movie features.

-Displays movie posters using TMDb API.
+Posters displayed using TMDb API.

-Interactive UI powered by Streamlit.
+Interactive UI with Streamlit.

+Data preprocessing and modeling done in Jupyter Notebook.

 🛠️ Tech Stack
 Python 🐍

-Pandas

-Scikit-learn (for similarity computation)
+Pandas, NumPy

+Scikit-learn (cosine similarity)

+Jupyter Notebook (data preprocessing/model training)

-Streamlit
+Streamlit (front-end)

-TMDb API (for movie posters)
+TMDb API (movie poster retrieval)

-🧠 How It Works
+🧠 Workflow
+Jupyter Notebook is used for:

+Loading and preprocessing movie data.

-The system loads a precomputed similarity matrix.
+Calculating similarity matrix.

+Saving movie_dict.pkl and similarity.pkl.

+Streamlit App is used for:

+Taking movie input from user.

-When a user selects a movie, it finds the top 5 similar movies.
+Fetching top 5 similar movies.

-Posters for these movies are fetched from TMDb API.

-Recommendations are displayed with titles and images.
+Displaying results with posters via TMDb API.

 📦 Installation
 Clone the repository